kamildevp/booxit-backend/docs/api-requests.md

 Authorization: not required

 Optional query parameters:
-- filter - partial service name, used to filter members list (example query string: ?filter=test)
+- filter - partial service name, used to filter services list (example query string: ?filter=test)

 - range - returned collection elements range in format "{start}-{end}", used for limiting returned collection elements (example query string: ?range=1-5)

-    Parameter can be used to fetch only specific range of requested collection, for example query string "?range=5-10" will return organization members starting from fifth member and ending on tenth member.
+    Parameter can be used to fetch only specific range of requested collection, for example query string "?range=5-10" will return services collection starting from fifth element and ending on tenth element.

 #### Basic Request Example: